 The programmes draw on the academic expertise of both institutions, as well as the strengths of two distinct educational cultures – the mathematical and scientific rigour found in China and the emphasis placed on creative problem-solving and transferable skills in the UK.
 Students graduate with a unique blend of skills, valued in China and around the world.

-Why study on the QMUL – BUPT Joint Programme?
+Why study on the Queen Mary – BUPT Joint Programme/ Joint Education Institute?

-If you are planning to work in the field of communications, systems and networks, the Joint Programme represents an incredible opportunity.
+If you are planning to work in the field of communications, systems and networks, the Joint Programme (JP)/Joint Education Institute (JEI) represents an incredible opportunity.
 The international nature of the telecommunications industry, and the size and influence of China, means that employers everywhere will value your knowledge and understanding of local conditions.

 The three programmes cover more ground than a standard UK engineering degree.
 You will be able to undertake practical work in a state-of-the-art technical training centre and a personal development programme will develop your creative and communication skills.
 Legal and business modules will supplement your technical education.

 All teaching takes place at BUPT in English, with Queen Mary “flying professors” travelling to Beijing to give lectures face-to-face.
 In between teaching blocks, when Queen Mary staff are not in China, there are facilities for online tutorials, and video/audio/text conferencing.
-In Year 4, students are encouraged to spend the whole of their final year studying at Queen Mary in London.
+In Year 4, students are given the opportunity to spend the whole of their final year studying at Queen Mary in London.

-The three programmes are accredited by the Institution of Engineering and Technology (IET) on behalf of the Engineering Council for the purposes of fully meeting the academic requirement for registration as an Incorporated Engineer and partly meeting the academic requirement for registration as a Chartered Engineer.
+The original three programmes (Telecommunications Engineering with Management, Internet of Things Engineering and E‐Commerce Engineering with Law) are accredited by the Institution of Engineering and Technology (IET) on behalf of the Engineering Council for the purposes of partly meeting the academic requirement for registration as a Chartered Engineer.